vihao1802/g-scores-project/README.md

 ## Docker Compose Run Local

-- ⚠️ If you don't have any .env file yet, go to step 2 of [Project Local Setup](#2-project-local-setup).
+- ⚠️ Please sure to have walkthrough complete step 2 of [Project Local Setup](#2-project-local-setup).

-- If you have .env file, before run docker compose, please go to `backend/.env`.

-- Then comment values in `Option 1` and uncomment values in `Option 2`:
+- Before run docker compose, please go to `backend/.env` and comment values in `Option 1` and uncomment values in `Option 2`:

   ```env
   # Option 1: Use these without docker